Alan Edwards (actor): Career

 After completing his training, he worked in various repertory theatres in England and Scotland before joining the Birmingham Repertory Theatre under Sir Barry Jackson for two years.

 From 1956, he worked mainly in London in film, theatre and radio for about eight years.
 During this time, he also taught at RADA, the Central School of Speech and Drama, the Rose Bruford College, and Toynbee Hall.

+In 1958 he played Roger Cuttance in two episodes of The Diary of Samuel Pepys.

 In 1960, he appeared in the British films, The Unstoppable Man, as the Station Constable, and The Gentle Trap, as Al Jenkins.

 In 1962 he co-founded TEAMWORK, a management company which presented revues in London, Oxford, and at the Edinburgh International Festival's fringe in 1963.

 In 1964 he left England and started teaching at the National Institute of Dramatic Art in Sydney.
 During his time in Sydney he also played roles for the Old Tote Theatre and at the Theatre Royal in Hobart, Tasmania.
 He also appeared on ABC Television and radio, and various commercial stations.

 After responding to an advertisement posted internationally, Edwards flew to Brisbane on 15 July 1969 to interview for the post of artistic director of the first state theatre company in Queensland, Queensland Theatre Company (QTC), and was appointed before he flew home.
 During his time in the role, he helped to establish the career of future star Geoffrey Rush as well as Bille Brown, Carol Burns and many others.
 He was artistic director of QTC from 1970 to 1988, when he was succeeded by Aubrey Mellor.